tainv2002/twitter-api/README.md

 - REST API

-- Using Websocket (Socket.io) and Event emit to implement realtime action

-- Using MYSQL as a main data storage
+- Using MongoDB as a main data storage

-- Using TypeORM for mapping your TypeScript objects to a MySQL database
+- Authentication with JWT

+- Using Oauth login with google

-- Using AWS S3 and multer to upload image
+- Using AWS S3 and formidable to upload image, video

+- Using AWS SES send email verify user

+- Advanced search, based on filters, pagination

 - Env based application configuration

-- Run with docker-compose

-- Configured deploy to AWS

-- Using Session to Authenticate
+- Using Websocket (Socket.io) and Event emit to implement realtime chat

+- Write Swagger UI for REST API